ekkus93/CarND-Traffic-Sign-Classifier-Project/writeup.md

 [image14]: ./writeup_images/msl_model_accuracies.png
 [image15]: ./writeup_images/wiki_right_of_way.png

-[image16]: ./writeup_images/top_softmax_peds.png
 [image17]: ./writeup_images/top_softmax_bicycle.png
+[image18]: ./writeup_images/extra_peds.png
+[image19]: ./writeup_images/extra_peds_activations.png
+[image20]: ./writeup_images/extra_roundabout.png
+[image21]: ./writeup_images/extra_roundabout_activations.png
+[image22]: ./writeup_images/extra_no_entry.png
+[image23]: ./writeup_images/extra_no_entry_activations.png

 ---
 ### Writeup / README

 The purpose of this project is to build a model to classify German traffic signs.
 The model is a convolutional neural network based on LeNet.
 The image data will be augmented and an additional enhanced grayscale layer used as the input.
 This will produce an acceptable model but we will use an ensemble model to improve the accuracy even further.
+The ensemble model will be an easy way to improve the accuracy without having to make a lot of structural changes to the model or modifications to the data.

 Here is a link to my [project code](https://github.com/ekkus93/CarND-Traffic-Sign-Classifier-Project)